-Sights Of Mechelen, Belgium
+Must See Sights Of Mechelen, Belgium

 Patrolling policemen on horses.

 Grote Markt is located in the center of the city is surrounded by such impeccably restored 15th and 16th century Flemish townhouses.
-There are several places to eat where you can sit down and enjoy the scenery.
+Additionally there are several places to eat where you can sit down and enjoy the scenery.
 On one side there is the cathedral, and on the other – the medieval city hall.

-Facade details of Mechelen Town Hall.
+Most impressive are the facade details of Mechelen Town Hall.